chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 \epsilon_t = min_{f, p, \theta} \sum_{i = 1}^m w_{t, i} | h(x_i, f, p, \theta) - y_i |
 $$

-Here calculating the sum of weights of misclassified examples which is the error rate represented by epsilon $$\epsilon$$.
-Notice $$h(x_i, f, p, \theta) - y_i$$ return 1 or -1 if the misclassified, 0 is correctly classified.
-We are taking the absolute value out of it so weight get multiplied by 1 if misclassified.
+Here we are calculating the sum of weights of misclassified examples which is the error rate represented by epsilon $$\epsilon$$.
+Notice $$h(x_i, f, p, \theta) - y_i$$ returns 1 or -1 if misclassified, 0 if correctly classified.
+We are taking the absolute value out of it so the weight gets multiplied by 1 if misclassified.
 Let's dive into the definition of weak classifier.

 $$
 h(x) = h(x_i, f, p, \theta)